hamidezrb/CS50W_Commerce/README.md

 # Commerce

-Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a ***watchlist***

 Run `python manage.py makemigrations auctions` to make migrations for the auctions app.